cdoublev/css/doc/parse/parser.md

 ### Context

-Parsing a list of component values against a grammar may require to know the context.
+Parsing an input against a grammar may require to know the context.

-As a reminder, the context is the object that is assigned the list of component values being parsed, but it also represents any higher level parent object(s).
-The parser "enters" in a context when it starts to parse a style sheet, a rule, a declaration, a function, a simple block, or a production.
+As a reminder, the context is any sibling or higher level value or value definition, where *higher level* means a parent production, function, block, declaration, or rule.
+The parser "enters" in a context when it starts to parse a style sheet, a rule, a declaration, a function, a simple block, or a non-terminal.

 For example, parsing a prelude may require to know which rule it belongs to.
 This raises the question of how to represent, access, and apply context rules.

-Looking at how to access context first, it can be achieved by ensuring the parser keeps track of each parsed production, with a parse tree.
+Looking first at how to access the context value, its definition, or both, it can be achieved by ensuring the parser keeps track of each parsed production, with a parse tree.
 But it will not work when using an interface like `CSSRule.insertRule()` and some grammar is sensitive to a context at a higher level than `CSSRule`.

 For example, the rule's block value of `@media` and `@supports` must be defined with `<style-block>` instead of `<stylesheet>`, when these rules are nested in a style rule.